semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

         // SEMGREP_BASELINE_REF = "main"

         // Optional:
+        // Uncomment SEMGREP_TIMEOUT to set this job's timeout (in seconds).
+        // Default timeout is 1800 seconds (30 minutes).
+        // Set to 0 to disable the timeout.
         // SEMGREP_TIMEOUT = "300"

         // Troubleshooting:

-        // Uncomment the following lines to troubleshoot issues in detecting links to code.
+        // Uncomment the following lines if Semgrep App > Findings Page does not create links
+        // to the code that generated a finding.
         // (For Semgrep versions before 0.98.0)
         // SEMGREP_JOB_URL = "${BUILD_URL}"
         // SEMGREP_COMMIT = "${GIT_COMMIT}"
         // SEMGREP_PR_ID = "${env.CHANGE_ID}"

-        // Uncomment the following lines to troubleshoot issues in detecting links to code.
+        // Uncomment the following lines if Semgrep App > Findings Page does not create links
+        // to the code that generated a finding.
         // (Any Semgrep version.)
         // SEMGREP_REPO_NAME = env.GIT_URL.replaceFirst(/^https:\/\/github.com\/(.*).git$/, '$1')
         // SEMGREP_REPO_URL = env.GIT_URL.replaceFirst(/^(.*).git$/,'$1')